Computing Geometry-aware Handle and Tunnel Loops in 3D Models

 Volumes of Botijo (obtained from DelPSC) Volumes of Atom (iso-surface)

-Our method is based on the Topological Persistence ([Edelsbrunner, Letscher, Zomorodian 2002]) which pairs simplices in a filtration of the complex.
+This method is based on the Topological Persistence ([Edelsbrunner, Letscher, Zomorodian 2002]) which pairs simplices in a filtration of the complex.
 A positive 1-simplex simplex which create a cycle is paired with a negative 2-simplex which kills a cycle.
 In our topological algorithm, we first add all the vertices on the surface, then the edges.
 Pairing algorithm will finds all the positive edges and negative ones.
 All surface surface triangles are then added to pair with the positive edges.
 Some positive edges are left unpaired.
 These unpaired edges will be paired with the volume triangles later to get handle and tunnel loops.

 Next, we add triangles from the volume mesh.
 For handle loops, we add triangles from inside.
 A handle loop is generated when a negative triangle from inside is paired with an unpaired edge on the surface.
 Similarly, for tunnel loops, we add triangles from outside.
 A tunnel loop is generated each time a negative triangle from outside is paired with an unpaired positive edge on the surface.